 In 1988, Brazil adopted its own code on the marketing of breastmilk substitutes, which was initially implemented as a health standard.
 In 2006 the code was turned into Law 11265/2006.
 Like all legislation in Brazil, however, this law could not be enforced until it had undergone a process called “law regulation.”
 The process lasted nine years and 10 months, and on November 3, 2015, the decree was finally signed (Brazil, Presidência da República 2015).
 Throughout this process, the infant-feeding industry strongly opposed the legislation and made numerous attempts to weaken it.
 Countering this strong opposition were active efforts by civil society.
 The International Baby Food Action Network–Brazil (IBFAN) was the lead actor, lobbing for the legislation, contacting the Brazilian president directly, and monitoring violations.
 CNS also played a key advocacy role in the 1990s, and more recently, through CONSEA, after a member of IBFAN–Brazil joined in 2014.

 Despite these successes, very significant challenges remain.
-Exclusive breastfeeding rates in Brazil remain low compared with other countries (see Chapter 2 of the GNR); the quality of antenatal care is poor; and violations of the 2006 law continue—a study in 18 cities found 227 violations, including illegal advertising and inappropriate labeling, by 52 companies (IDEC 2016).
+Exclusive breastfeeding rates in Brazil remain low compared with other countries (see Chapter 2 of the GNR); the quality of antenatal care is poor; and violations of the 2006 law continue—a study in 18 cities found 227 violations, including illegal advertising and inappropriate labelling, by 52 companies (IDEC 2016).